w7sst/MorseRunner/Readme.txt

         the CWops CW Academy (free classes) start with 18 WPM, 20 WPM and 25 WPM character speeds for each level of classes.

-    NR Digits
+    Serial NR
-      The number of digits the responding station will send.
-        There are four possible settings:
+      Serial numbers sent by the responding station can be adjusted with the following settings:
+        - Start of Contest (Default)
-          1 - generates random serial numbers starting near 1 and increasing as the contest runs.
+            Generates random serial numbers starting near 1 and increasing as the contest runs.
 Matches default behavior found in version 1.68.
+            Used during HST Simulation.
+        - Mid-Contest (50-500)
-          2 - 2 digits are sent, randomly generated between 1 and 99.
+            Sends 2 and 3-digit numbers, randomly generated between 50 and 500.
+            Numbers will generated using a similar distribution as CQ WPX 2023.
+        - End of Contest (500-5000)
-          3 - 3 digits are sent, randomly generated between 1 and 999.
+            Sends 3 and 4-digit numbers, randomly generated between 500 and 5000.
-          4 - 4 digits are sent, randomly generated between 1 and 9999.
+            Numbers will generated using a similar distribution as CQ WPX 2023.
+        - Custom Range (01-99)...
+            This option allows a user-entered range string of the form "<min>-<max>".
+            An optional leading zero can be specified for generating serial numbers with leading zeros (e.g. 001-200).

   Responses
     There are five basic responses that you can receive: